-We present a fundamentally different approach: treat prompting as a search problem.
+I wanted to try something different: treat prompting as a search problem.

-- Context: What background information to include
+- Context: what background information to include

-- Examples: Which few-shot examples to provide
+- Examples: which few-shot examples to provide

-- Constraints: What guidelines or restrictions to specify
+- Constraints: what guidelines or restrictions to specify

-- Format: How to structure the output
+- Format: how to structure the output

-- Reasoning: What thinking strategies to encourage
+- Reasoning: what thinking strategies to encourage

 # Simplified conceptual flow